nsfcac/repacss-user-guide/docs/connecting/vpn.md

 # VPN Setup Guide for REPACSS

-!!! info "Purpose"
 This document outlines the procedure for configuring and utilizing the GlobalProtect VPN client to securely access the REPACSS high-performance computing (HPC) infrastructure at Texas Tech University (TTU).

 ---